 Important note: This course will include a series of workshops that will incorporate introduction to several digital marketing and video production tools.
-Bringing your laptop to classes will be invaluable to your learning and getting familiar with the tools.
+Bringing your laptop to in-person classes (if any) will be invaluable to your learning and getting familiar with the tools.